nathancarter/awb2025/README.md

 ### Example models of various sizes

  - GPT-4 has an estimated 1.76T parameters, but the model is not freely available (see [Wikipedia](https://en.wikipedia.org/wiki/GPT-4))
+ - DeepSeek-r1 has 685B parameters, and [the model is freely available here](https://huggingface.co/deepseek-ai/DeepSeek-R1)
  - GPT-3 has 175B parameters, but the model is not freely available (see [Wikipedia](https://en.wikipedia.org/wiki/GPT-3))
  - Good LLMs in 2025 typically have 70B parameter variants, such as: [Meta's Llama 3.3 (70B Instruct variant, on HuggingFace)](https://huggingface.co/meta-llama/Llama-3.3-70B-Instruct)
  - Many common LLMs have 7B parameter variants, such as: [trillionlabs/Trillion-7B-preview on HuggingFace](https://huggingface.co/trillionlabs/Trillion-7B-preview)